Search our Physician Database to find the one that is right for you.

 Ivy is a native of Pontotoc.
 She has four children—Heather, Jordan, Taylor and Thomas—and three grandchildren—Carmen, Jacob and Tyler Lewis.
 She also has four siblings—Tony, Teddy and Julie Wilbanks and Jenny Roberson.
 Ivy attends Cornerstone Family Fellowship in Amory.
 In her spare time she enjoys bowling, cross stitching and reading and writing poetry.
 But what she enjoys most is cooking for her friends and family.

-Lisa Townsend, medical transcriptionist in Health Information Services, has been named Employee of the Quarter at North Mississippi Medical Center-Pontotoc.
+Connie Dodson, nursing home CNA, has been named Employee of the Quarter for North Mississippi Medical Center-Pontotoc.

 Linda Tutor, testing technician in the Pathology Department, was named North Mississippi Medical Center’s Employee of the Quarter.